Creative Exercises to Relieve Stress: Hows and Whys

 Can dancing be part of my creative practice?

-Yes, dancing can be part of your creative practices to boost your creativity.
+Yes, dancing can be part of your creative exercises to relieve stress and to boost your creativity.
 Taking up dancing classes or even just following videos online can be your guide to getting into them.

 Can my creative practice be longer?

-Yes, you can set how long and how short your creative sessions are.
+Yes, you can set how long and how short your creative exercises to relieve stress are.
 It doesn’t have to be a set time every time you do them.

 Author Bio